 Distillation is the process of purifying a liquid by evaporation.
 After removing the ethanol solvent used to extract the CBD from the hemp plant, we use wipe-film distillation to separate CBD from other compounds in the crude oil by differences in boiling point.
 We then collect the CBD condensate and the terpenes in different condensers.

 What is CBD Isolate?

-Not only does the physical appearance of isolate and distillate differ, so does the composition of each hemp extract.
-As mentioned before, isolate is cannabidiol in its purest form.
-On the contrary distillate is an extract that not only contains around 75% cannabidiol, but also other cannabinoids such as cannabigerol (CBG), (cannabinol) CBN and tetrahydrocannabinol (THC).
+Not only does the physical appearance of isolate and distillate differ, but so does the composition of each hemp extract.
+As mentioned before, isolate is cannabidiol in its purest form while distillate is an extract that not only contains around 75-85% cannabidiol as well as other cannabinoids such as cannabigerol (CBG), cannabinol (CBN), and tetrahydrocannabinol (THC).

 Which is Better: CBD Isolate or CBD Distillate?

 You must decide if CBD isolate or CBD distillate is best for you as you search for the ideal CBD product, and if you’re working in the cannabis industry, it’s good to know which one will suit your customers’ needs best.